-- 1. The SDG Framework uses data derived from the internal process. - 2.
-The exclusion process uses several data sources such as Sustainalytics, RSPO (Roundtable on Sustainable Palm Oil), World Bank, and Freedom House, Fund for Peace and International Sanctions. - 3.
-The green, social and/or sustainability bonds selection uses Bloomberg in conjunction with data derived from internal processes. - 4.
+- 1. The exclusion process uses several data sources such as Sustainalytics, RSPO (Roundtable on Sustainable Palm Oil), World Bank, and Freedom House, Fund for Peace and International Sanctions. - 2.
+The SDG Framework uses data derived from the internal process. - 3.
 The exclusion process uses several data sources such as Sustainalytics, RSPO (Roundtable on Sustainable Palm Oil), World Bank, and Freedom House.
 Fund for Peace and International Sanctions.